-Deleting an element from an array or list when iterating over it, is a well-known Python problem to most of the developers.
+Deleting an element from an array or list when iterating over it is a well-known Python problem for most of the developers.

 This results in an IndexError getting raised.
 List comprehensions are particularly useful for avoiding this specific problem.

-Usage of exception handling always comes in handy.
+The usage of exception handling always comes in handy.
 But, what if statements are not put inside a try-catch block when an unforeseen error occurs but was one which could have been bypassed or maybe just logged for later reference?
-The absence of exception block in such a scenario will abort the execution without any informative message from the application.
+The absence of an exception block in such a scenario will abort the execution without any informative message from the application.

 Also, In cases where multiple exceptions are to be captured, if we write the following code:

-The problem here is that the except statement does not take a list of exceptions specified in this manner.
+The problem here is that the except statement does not make a list of exceptions specified in this manner.
 Instead, it has to write as:

-The proper way to catch multiple exceptions is to specify the first parameter as a tuple containing all exceptions to be caught.
+The proper way to catch multiple exceptions is to specify the first parameter as a tuple containing all exceptions.
 Also, for maximum portability, use the “as” keyword, since that syntax is supported by both Python 2 and Python 3.

 Importing a module recursively may cause a circular dependency in your program.
 Suppose you have two files, abc.py and xyz.py, each of which imports the other, as follows: